2. Pick a Kubernetes Plugin

 Follow our local Kubernetes guide to set up this plugin.

-Step 2 — Update the default environment
+Step 2 — Set default environment

 defaultEnvironment: local